AEVIOM

 Biological convergences: what the five zones share

-A plant-dominant diet low in refined sugars
+A predominantly plant-based diet, low in refined sugars

-Gentle, daily physical activity integrated into life
+Moderate, daily physical activity woven into ordinary life

-Low chronic stress and ritualized decompression mechanisms
+Low chronic stress and structured ways of unwinding

-A strong sense of purpose and community belonging
+A strong sense of purpose and belonging

-The genetics of Blue Zones: what contribution?
+The genetics of Blue Zones: how much do they matter?

 What Blue Zones don't teach us

-References: Poulain et al., Experimental Gerontology, 2004 · Willcox et al., PNAS, 2008 · Fraser & Shavlik, Archives of Internal Medicine, 2001 · López-Otín et al., Cell, 2023 · Blackburn & Epel, The Telomere Effect, 2017
+References: Poulain et al., Experimental Gerontology (2004) · Willcox et al., PNAS (2008) · Fraser & Shavlik, Archives of Internal Medicine (2001) · López-Otín et al., Cell (2023) · Blackburn & Epel, The Telomere Effect (2017)

 In 2000, a Belgian demographer marked in blue on a map the Sardinian villages where the concentration of centenarians is unmatched worldwide.
 The term Blue Zone was born.
 Five regions of the world are today identified as natural laboratories of exceptional human longevity.